smarthomej/addons/bundles/org.smarthomej.binding.telenot/README.md

 ## Actions

-The `ipbridge` thing exposes the following action to the automation engine:
+The `ipbridge` and  the `serialbridge` thing exposes the following action to the automation engine:
 *setDateTime* - Send the date and time to Telenot device.
 Accepts no parameters.